 Many at risk industrial process components including dust collectors, process vessels, duct/piping networks and industrial structures have been protected with explosion venting.
-Were it is applicable it is a viable means to release pressure due to a deflagration.
-It’s use is determined by location of the dust collector or vessel, the Kst of the dust, Pred of the vessel, the hazard of dispelled materials, and a clear safe path to direct the release.
+Where applicable, explosion vents are a viable means to release pressure due to a deflagration.
+Their selection and use is determined by the location of the dust collector or vessel, the Kst of the dust, Pred of the vessel, the hazard of dispelled materials, and a clear safe path to direct the release.

 This is what we’re about…

 The strategy of explosion vents is to provide escape routes for flames and expanding gases, preventing the dangerous pressure build up in process equipment to minimize damage to equipment and protect personnel working in the area.
 The location of the vessel whether it is inside or outside, adjacent to personnel or other structures determines what type of vent can be applied.